 Over 25,000 trees have been planted since 1995.
 There is a notable difference in the bird life appearing, including sightings of Southern Cassowary.
 Where once was weed, such as lantana & tobacco bush, is now forest.
 The management is ongoing with further weed eradication programs and rainforest trees being replanted.

-We use 240 volts mains electricity to operate the lights and appliances.
+We use 240 volts single phase mains electricity to operate the lights and appliances.
 Gas powers the instantaneous hot water services and cook tops.
 For heating there is a slow combustion fireplace using local fallen timber with off-cuts from the local sawmills for kindling.

 Water is pumped from 92 metres under the ground off the granite.
 This gives us clean, sweet spring water all year round.
 The bore taps into a spring which trickles out of the ground where the soil types change from basalt to metamorphic.